 Each transceiver and core pair instantiated has its own independent clock domains synchronous to rxoutclk.
-These are placed on BUFMR followed by regional clock routing using a BUFR, as illustrated in Figure 5-4, and cannot normally be shared across multiple transceivers.
+These are placed on BUFMR followed by regional clock routing using a BUFR, as illustrated in Figure 5-5, and cannot normally be shared across multiple transceivers.
 The clocking logic for rxoutclk can only be shared if it is known that the transceiver and core pairs across QSGMII instances are synchronous.
-In this case the receive clock outputs of clocking module can be used.

-Figure 5-4: Clock Management with Multiple Core Instances with Virtex-7 FPGA Transceivers
+Figure 5-5: Clock Management with Multiple Core Instances with Virtex-7 FPGA Transceivers